-At that time the state of scholarship on Paleolamericans, the first human immigrants to this continent, was summarized by James Q. Jacobs, Anthropologist/Archeologist, Academic Instructor.
+At that time the state of scholarship on Paleoamericans, the first human immigrants to this continent, was summarized by"James Q. Jacobs," Anthropologist/Archeologist, Academic Instructor.
 His analysis is linked below.

-Several studies on European and New World migration have newly documented more massive, more recent migrations than had been previously suspected.
+Several recent studies on European and New World migration have documented more massive,and more recent migrations than had been previously suspected.
 BBC news recently discussed the link between migration and language development about 4,500 years ago.
-They had previously discussed some of the puzzles solved by the recent dicoveries.
-Further information on the so-called "Kostenki" man can be found at the University of Cambridge.
-And yet another discussion of human migrations was published inThe New York Times.
+They had previously discussed some of the puzzles solved by recent dicoveries.
+Further information on the so-called Kostenki man can be found at the University of Cambridge, and yet another discussion of human migrations was published inThe New York Times.

 The Monte Verde archaeological site in Chile has long been the laboratory of Dr. Tom Dillehay.
 Tom earned his Ph.D. at UT, but is currently at Vanderbilt.
 He has been touching off debates about the arrival of humans in the new world for decades.
 He has just touched off a new one.
 Humans may have reached Chile by 18,500 years ago, an astoundingly early migration given that the land bridge from Siberia south into the Americas had only recently thawed enough to allow southward migration.
-If you have a subscription to Science Magazine, you can read the full article.|

-Here, you will find an interactive map showing the relationship between populations, historical events, and the resulting admixture of groups over the last 4000 years.
+Click picture for an interactive map showing the relationship between populations, historical events, and the resulting admixture of groups over the last 4000 years.

-Ancient DNA has also revealed existence of a hitherto unknown group of people called by researchers, the Denisovans.
+Ancient DNA has also revealed the existence of a hitherto unknown group of people called by researchers, the Denisovans.
 Scientific American wrote about them a few years ago and their relationship to modern humans and Neandertals.